BlancaCalvo/crossling_embeddings/README.md

 English: https://corpora.uni-leipzig.de/en?corpusId=eng-za_web_2014

-And aligned them to create crosslingual embeddings using the unsupervised mode in https://github.com/artetxem/vecmap
+And mapped them to create crosslingual embeddings using the unsupervised approach in https://github.com/artetxem/vecmap

 We use the visualisation script from https://github.com/facebookresearch/MUSE